 Life just seems to get busier, doesn’t it?
 Equally, taking time for mindfulness has become more important than ever, as the modern world fills every spare second of your time with something else you didn’t know you needed.
-But popular techniques of practising mindfulness don’t just help with ‘switching off’ – some are perfectly geared to teach you wider lessons about yourself to apply to any aspect of your life.
+But popular techniques of practising mindfulness don’t just help with switching off – some are perfectly geared to teach you wider lessons about yourself to apply to any aspect of life.

 For HOM Yoga’s Malvina Kang, this was definitely the case for her yoga practice.
-The owner of her own yoga studio realised in her journey to building her own business, the very thing she was teaching others taught her something about herself and the way she lived her life.
+The owner of her own yoga studio realised in her business journey that the very thing she was teaching others taught her something about herself and the way she lived her life.

-Here, she tells Collective Hub exactly how the basic principles of yoga has helped her build her business and also, how it can help you to do the same.
+Here, she tells Collective Hub exactly how the basic principles of yoga have helped her build her business and, also, how it can help you to do the same.

 It’s important to let go…